 - The Stinger and its variants are examples courtesy of the protagonist, though some enemies also have this sort of move.

 - Shadows, with the lunging spike and the lunging bite they do when they are low on life.

 - Captain Cross breaks this out with his electric baton if you try to make Alex pick up a gun and Just Shoot Him.

 - In Dead Rising, the zombies speed up significantly once they get close.
 They are noticeably more aggressive at night time and in dark areas, as well.

-- Pretty much every zombie in Left 4 Dead is a disheveled muddy-colored marathon runner, but the Hunters (as seen in pic) are particularly bad about this.
+- Pretty much every zombie in Left 4 Dead is a disheveled muddy-colored marathon runner, but the Hunters are particularly bad about this.
 He's also the only one that can actually jump on you.
 There's also the Charger; clumsy most of the time, but can charge at remarkable speed.

 - Commando (Pro) perk from Modern Warfare 2 allows you to cover some distance when knifing.
 Unless they use a shotgun.

 - Painkiller has a zombie enemy which normally crawls aimlessly on elbows and knees - until it rears up and flings itself at you across surprising distances.
 One of your first encounters with them is in an unlit asylum.

-- Diablo 2 has some skeletons walking around slooowly with very long swords, and suddenly slashing at you.
+- Diablo 2 has some skeletons walking around slooowly with very long swords, and suddenly charging and slashing at you.
 And they can rise again after being defeated.